History of College football in Timeline

 College football

 College football is a popular amateur sport in the United States played by student-athletes at universities and colleges.
-It was in college that gridiron football first gained popularity.
+It was the initial form through which American football gained its widespread popularity.

 In May 1900, Yost was hired as the football coach at Stanford University.

-On December 4, 1900, Fred Lilly, the last victim of the "Thanksgiving Day Disaster", died, bringing the death toll to 22.
-The incident, where spectators fell into the S.F. and Pacific Glass Works during the Big Game, remains the deadliest accident to kill spectators at a U.S. sporting event.
+On December 4, 1900, the last victim of the "Thanksgiving Day Disaster" (Fred Lilly) died, bringing the death toll to 22.
+The disaster remains the deadliest accident to kill spectators at a U.S. sporting event.

-November 22, 1901: First Intercollegiate Football Game in Florida
+November 22, 1901: First intercollegiate game in Florida

 In 1901, Yost was hired by Charles A. Baird as the head football coach for the Michigan Wolverines football team.